NREL/HPC/docs/Documentation/Development/Performance_Tools/Linaro-Forge/map.md

 ## Debugging a program

 The Forge debugger is ddt.
 It uses the same local client at map and perf-report.
-To get started set up your local client version of Forge as described above in the section in  *MAP Setup - Option 1: Remote Client Setup*.
+To get started, set up your local client version of Forge as described above in the section [MAP Setup - Option 1: Remote Client Setup](#option-1-remote-client-setup).

 There are many ways to launch a debug session.
 Probably the simplest is to launch from an interactive session on a compute node.